henrimie/slass/README.md

 **3. Start Installation**
 - ensure the file **./installer/a3install.sh** is executable for your current user (chown , chmod 744)
-- run **./installer/a3install.sh** , confirm continuation request
+- run **sudo ./installer/a3install.sh** , confirm continuation request
 - decide, if you want the users to be created, see above
 - the script may ask you to install some packages named like libc6.., those are needed by steamcmd
 - confirm the begin of the download, or choose to download later by issuing the update script (see below).
 - The login into steam may fail on the first try, because you are probably logging in from a machine unknown to steam.
 In this case the script will freeze at the line "Verifiying Login-Data...".
 Abort the script by pressing **Ctrl-C** in that case.
 Then start **/srv/arma3/steamcmd/steamcmd.sh** and enter the guard code received per mail.
 Refer to the steamcmd manual on HowTo, or see below.
 Afterwards restart the update process by issuing **sudo /srv/arma3/scripts/runupdate.sh**. **runupdate.sh** from now on will always be the file to start in order to **update arma3 or install a mod**.
+- If you use **two-factor authentication** the install/update script will pause at **Logging in user 'USERNAME' to Steam Public...**, this is when you should input your **two-factor token** and press **enter**.
+It will pause for the **two-factor token** once for Arma3 and once for mods.
 - when you see **app_update 233780 validate** arma3 is being downloaded, be patient
-- when prompted, you may copy missions and non-workshop mods into the **./a3master** folder
-- ote the instructions on screen.
+- Note the instructions on screen.
 If the installation of mods **...workshop_download_item ...** fails with timeout, abort the update process with **Ctrl-C**.
 This will happen if you download a large mod for the first time and the download takes long.
 The donwload attempts are cumulative, so each time you run the update, you make progress.
-For RHS for instance i needed to run the script 5 times.
+For RHS for instance I needed to run the script 5 times.
 The issue is a bug in steamcmd.

 **4. Done**</br>
-Put at least one mission into mpmissions and Enjoy Arma3!
+Enjoy Arma3 Antistasi!
 You may delete the **installer** folder now.

 ## Usage
 **1. Manage Servers**</br>